dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression/sample/README.md

 # Response compression sample application

 This sample illustrates the use of ASP.NET Core Response Compression Middleware to compress HTTP responses.
-The sample demonstrates GZip and custom compression providers for text and image responses and shows how to add a MIME type for compression.
+The sample demonstrates Gzip and custom compression providers for text and image responses and shows how to add a MIME type for compression.

 ## Examples in this sample
 * `GzipCompressionProvider`